fermmm/group-date/readme/deploying-aws.md

 2. Install `eb` (Elastic Beanstalk client), you can use the [official instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
 After finishing you should have the `eb` command in your console.

 3. Get the access keys required to make automatic changes.
 To do that follow [this guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
-Add the keys in the .env file in the corresponding variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY`.
+Add the keys in the .env file in the corresponding variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 4. Open the [S3 Management Console](https://s3.console.aws.amazon.com/s3/home) and copy the name of the bucket, something that looks like: **elasticbeanstalk-us-east-1-123456789**, then go to the .env file and paste it as the value of **AWS_BUCKET_NAME** and also **IMAGES_HOST**, for **IMAGES_HOST** add **https://** at the beginning and **.s3.amazonaws.com/images** at the end, it should look like this: **`https://elasticbeanstalk-us-east-1-123456789.s3.amazonaws.com/images`**